florea-mihai/florea-mihai.github.io/README.md

 ## About Me

-I am a dynamic and results-driven Full-Stack Digital Media Specialist with a unique blend of expertise in web development, digital marketing, and photo & video editing, coupled with a passion for VR/AR technologies.
-My approach integrates technical precision with creative innovation to deliver impactful digital solutions and engaging marketing strategies.
+I am a Full-Stack Digital Media Specialist with a dynamic blend of skills in web development, digital marketing, and multimedia production, with a strong focus on VR/AR technologies.
+My goal is to leverage technical proficiency and creative insight to deliver compelling digital solutions and drive impactful marketing strategies.

-### Core Competencies
+**Core Competencies:**
-- Marketing Expertise: Designing and executing data-driven marketing campaigns to boost brand presence.
-Proficient in SEO, social media, and content strategy.
+- **Marketing Expertise:** Crafting and executing data-driven campaigns with a focus on SEO, social media, and content strategy.
-- Web Development: Crafting and optimizing user-centric digital experiences using modern technologies like React, Vue.js, and WordPress.
+- **Web Development:** Designing and optimizing user-centered digital experiences with modern technologies.
-- Visual Content Creation: Creating compelling visual content with Adobe Photoshop, Premiere Pro, and After Effects to effectively communicate brand stories.
+- **Visual Content Creation:** Producing high-quality visual content using Adobe Photoshop, Premiere Pro, and After Effects.
-- VR/AR Technologies: Developing immersive VR and AR experiences using tools like Unity and Unreal Engine to enhance user engagement.
+- **VR/AR Technologies:** Developing immersive experiences with Unity and Unreal Engine.

-### Achievements
-- Enhanced Online Engagement: Developed websites that significantly increased client interaction and online visibility.
-- Award-Winning Projects: Received accolades for innovative AR applications, praised by educational institutions and users alike.

 ---